Fall Citywide Garage Sale

-The Chamber of Com-merce has set October 8th as the date for the Annual Fall City wide garage sale.
+The Chamber of Com-merce has set October 6th as the date for the Annual Fall City wide garage sale.
 The fee for a garage sale permit is $11.00.
 This includes your license, 2 garage sale signs, and a 25 word ad which will be listed on the map that is distributed among area businesses.
-The fee and ad must be submitted to the City Office no later than 5:00 pm on Friday, September 30th.
+The fee and ad must be submitted to the City Office no later than 5:00 pm on Friday, September 28th.
 The ad should contain your address and whether your sale will be held "rain or shine".

 Reminder: There is no clean up week after the fall garage sale.
-Read the newsletter here.

 With the new sales tax dollars that was passed and put into effect in January 2017, Oswego Fire Depart-ment has been able to update a grass truck, tanker and purchase 18 new sets of bunker gear.
 The grass truck was updated from a 1984 to a 2011, the tanker from a 1970 to 2010 and the bunker gear was last purchased in 2003.
 The bunker gear according to the NPFA (National Protection Fire Agency) has a 10 year lifespan.
 Thank you to the community of Oswego for making this possible!